-All learners who have been inactivated will be readmitted under current degree requirements, including Accuplacer assessments, if appropriate, and following all policies and procedures in effect at the time of readmission.
+All learners who have been inactivated will be readmitted under current degree requirements, following all policies and procedures in effect at the time of readmission.

 If you were inactivated within the last three years, you must file a "Request for Readmission" and pay an application fee to regain degree candidate status.